mshidhaye/VBA_challenge/README.md

 # VBA_challenge
 Analysis of the stock market data
 I have tried to analyse the stock market data.
 I started with the alphabetical testing file.
-I wrote my code but lodt it.
+I wrote my code but lost it.
 I used a tutor to regain my code.
 ![image](https://github.com/mshidhaye/VBA_challenge/assets/135628020/68104556-94f7-4922-a5c3-988172406924)
 from the multiple stock data excel file